project-asap/asap_operators/README.md

    cd src
    make test

-In particular 5 key unit tests are described in more detail here:
+Below is descriptions for 7 key unit tests and how to run them:

 1) Unit test for  "tfidf -> Compiler -> execution"
 Command: cd $INSTALL_DIR/compiler ; make test_tfidf